-It was the day when we were to leave for home for vacations.
+It was the day I was to go back home for vacations.
 The train station was four hours away from my college in the hills.
 There was slight traffic on the way, but I was hoping to reach on time to catch the train.
-I reached the station at 5 O’clock in the evening, the time of train departure.
-And what I see shook the ground beneath me.
+I reached the station at 5 O’clock in the evening – the time of train departure.
+The trains usually ran behind schedule, so even though I was rushing, I was still hoping to catch it.
+But what I saw shook the ground beneath me.
 My train was chugging away on the adjacent platform.

-I was stranded on the station without enough money to get another reservation on the train.
-Even if I had enough money, I couldn’t get a reservation at such a short notice.
-I needed the money in any case.
-A while later I saw a college junior – an acquaintance; hesitatingly I requested him to lend me 500 bucks.
+I was stranded on the station with just 40 bucks, not enough to get another reservation on the train.
+Even if I had enough money, I wouldn’t get a reservation at such a short notice.
+I needed more money in any case.
+A while later I saw a college junior – an acquaintance; hesitatingly, I requested him to lend me 500 bucks.
 This was a big amount for a student in those days.
-He reached out for his wallet and handed out the 500 currency note to me, unhesitatingly.
+He reached out for his wallet and generously handed out the 500 currency note to me.
 I was so thankful for the help.
 I bought a general ticket to board the train.
 I had to keep checking the train’s arrival time as the train was delayed a few times.
-Luckily, I was allowed to rest in the Army resting area during my wait.
+It was late in the night and I was extremely tired having not slept the last couple of nights.
+There are delays when you least want them!
+Luckily, I was allowed to rest in the Army resting area while I waited for the train.

 Finally, the train arrived at 1:30 AM.
 I boarded the train and occupied the corner of the lower side berth in an AC coach.
-I told the people in the compartment about my situation and they suggested I talk to the ticket collector and get a reservation, if possible.
-The ticket collector came after a wait and informed that I might get a reservation late in the night if one of the passengers didn’t turn up.
+I told my co-passengers in the compartment about my situation and they suggested I talk to the ticket collector and get a seat reservation.
+If there was an availability, the ticket collector would charge me a hefty price in exchange for a seat to sleep on.
+He came after a wait and informed that there was no availability, though, I might get a reservation late in the night if one of the passengers didn’t turn up.
 He demanded 500 bucks for his service, leaving me with just 40 bucks.

-In the late evening, more people had boarded the train and entered the compartment.
+In the wee hours, more people had boarded the train and entered the compartment.
 These people had reservations in the compartment, so I had to squeeze myself in a tight spot.
 A middle-aged, shabby looking man had entered the compartment too.
 The man unlatched and occupied the middle berth.
 He offered to share the seat with me.
-I gratefully accepted his kind gesture.
+I gratefully accepted his kind gesture and seated myself as comfortably as I could in a middle birth with my back hunched.
 After a while, he offered me some snacks but I hesitated.
 He insisted.
-I hesitated again and finally accepted; after all, I had seen him open a new packet right then so there was no real fear of it being poisoned.
-And yet I became wary of him for being too nice because where I lived then, men were notorious for behaving too nicely and later taking advantage of young girls.
+I hesitated again, and finally accepted; after all, I had seen him open a new packet right then so there was no real fear of it being poisoned.
+And yet I became wary of him for being too nice!
+Where I lived then, men were notorious for behaving too nicely and later taking advantage of young girls.

-A couple hours later it was dinner time and the train’s pantry guy came to check who all would have liked to have dinner.
+A couple of hours later, it was dinner time and the train’s pantry guy came to check who all would have liked to have dinner.
 I asked him about the cost of the dinner plate.
 It was 30 bucks.
 I love the train meals but I decided not to get it, after all, I had planned to buy a water bottle for 10 bucks, a dozen of banana for 20 bucks to last me for another 15 hours and save the remaining 10 bucks to call my parents from the station in case I didn’t find them there.
-I was prepared for what lay ahead of me till I would meet my parents and yet I was not.
+I was prepared for what lay ahead of me; at least I thought so.
 The pantry guy came with the dinner plates and placed one in front of me.
 The man insisted that I accept it.
-I hesitated but then accepted it, thinking that I could still pay the pantry guy from the 40 bucks I had.
+I hesitated but then accepted it, thinking that I could still pay the pantry guy from the 40 bucks I had, still leaving me with10 bucks to call my parents.
+I was not only tired and sleepy but famished as well!
 I ate to my heart’s content.
-When the pantry guy came to collect the plates and money, I offered him 30 bucks but he informed me that my meal was paid for by that man.
+When the pantry guy came to collect the plates and money, I offered him 30 bucks but he informed that my meal was paid for by that man.
 I was in a daze, to be thankful or to be suspicious.
 I thanked the man but I knew I had to be careful.

-It was time to sleep and I decided to occupy a tiny space at the edge of his seat, so he had enough space to stretch.
+It was time to sleep and I decided to seat myself at the edge of his berth, leaving him more space to stretch.
 I decided to stay awake and keep an eye on my belongings.
 Yet again, the man insisted that I sleep on his berth and I refused.
 He insisted again and I refused again, before finally giving in.
-How hard it is to say ‘No’ to someone who has showered you with so many favors!
-I decided not to sleep but to lie down to rest.
-He sat at the edge of his berth while I occupied his berth and rested.
-As time passed by, I noticed the man looked relaxed and not dubious, I let my guard down just a little bit, relaxed just a little more and slept a little while.
+How hard it is to say ‘No’ to someone who has showered you with so many favors?
+I decided not to sleep but to lie down to rest so I could keep a watch, the need for which felt even more pressing now.
+He sat at the edge of his berth while I stretched myself on his seat.
+As time passed by, I noticed the man looked relaxed and not dubious, I let my guard down just a little bit, relaxed just a little more.

-I woke up to the sunlight and the hustle bustle of the morning scene in the train.
-The man had gone.
-I was doing fine and all my belongings were intact.
-I had been taken care of and kept out of harm’s way!
-He was an angel and me – an ordinary person projecting my fears onto his goodness.
+I got up to the sunlight and the hustle bustle of the morning scene in the train.
+I had fallen asleep!
+And the man was gone!
+But I was alright and so were my belongings!
+I had been taken care of!
+He had protected me and kept me out of harm’s way!
+He was an angel and I – an ordinary person projecting my fears onto his goodness.